Reported median body size for this species (Length mm; width micrometers; weight micrograms) - Click:

 Santo, 1986).
 The major damage to potato tubers is a nematode-induced blemish

 which lowers or negates tuber marketability.
 When 10% or more of the tubers are

 The nematode infects a broad range of plants, including potatoes,

 vegetables, wheat, corn, alfalfa, and numerous weeds.
 It can also parasitize

 several Brassica spp.
 (Elling, 2013).

 To limit future spread of this nematode, regulatory agencies in many

-countries have designated M. chitwoodi as quarantine pest, which limits
+countries have designated M. chitwoodi as a quarantine pest, which limits

 trade of infested shipments and enhancesthe economic impact (Elling, 2013).

 Type Host: Potato (Solanum tuberosum)